AAFB SARC promotes readiness during Sexual Assault Awareness month

 |0

-This work, AAFB SARC promotes readiness during Sexual Assault Awareness month [Image 4 of 4], by A1C Trenton Jancze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AAFB SARC promotes readiness during Sexual Assault Awareness month, by A1C Trenton Jancze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT